This topic provides instructions for configuring synchronization from BMC Discovery to one or more instances of BMC Atrium CMDB.

 Enables you to configure the batch size used for batch operations.
 If you experience timeouts during a batched operation, most likely during a resync, these may be prevented by setting it to a lower value.
 You can set the batch size to anything between 1 and 1000.
 The default is 100, which was the fixed batch size in previous releases.

-Enables you to configure the number of threads used by the resync process to perform creates, updates, and deletes in the CMDB.
-Higher values can give quicker resyncs, though this does add more load to the CMDB system.
-You can set the number of resync threads from 1 to 20.
+Enables you to specify the number of workers used by the CMDB sync process.
+You can set the number of workers from 1 to 20.
 The default is 1.

 The ID of the dataset used for Discovery data.
 The default is